Skip to Content

 3. Eat at Mzoli’s Meat

-Nothing says South Africa like a Sunday braai, and Mzoli’s Meat is an establishment that comes from a humble background but if you visit it now you’ll be met with food, service, and an ambiance that is internationally famous.
+Nothing says South Africa like a Sunday braai.
+Mzoli’s Meat is an establishment that comes from a humble background but if you visit it now you’ll be met with great food, service, and an ambiance that is internationally famous.

 South Africa is well known for its exotic game meats, and anyone who visits will leave with the images and scents of the bustling steakhouses and their giant portions.
 If you’re feeling curious and would like to sample some game meats, you’ll have plenty of opportunities to do so.

-Some of the popular local game meats delicacies include Ostrich, Springbok, Warthog, Impala, just to name a few.
+Some of the popular local game meat delicacies include Ostrich, Springbok, Warthog and Impala, just to name a few.
 With mountains of smoking sausage, beef, and chicken and friendly faces all around, you’re guaranteed to mingle with the locals and enjoy authentically cooked meats.
 It’s become a popular hangout in Cape Town endorsed by famous faces such as TV chef Jamie Oliver.

 4. Visit Local Shebeen

-If you don’t know what a Shebeen is, it was traditionally an illicit bar or club run by strong entrepreneurial women that sold locally made alcohols and beers.
-These days you can visit legal Shebeens in Cape Town‘s townships, although they are much tamer than they were historical.
+If you don’t know what a Shebeen is, it was traditionally an illicit bar or club run by strong entrepreneurial women that sold locally made alcohol and beers.
+These days you can visit legal Shebeens in Cape Town‘s townships, although they are much tamer than they were historically.

-Although they are licensed by the government and do sell mainstream beers along with their homemade brews, they still retain a lot of the rustic charm and lively rhythms that made them such a prominent part of the culture and people’s lives during a time where freedom was limited.
+Although they are now licensed by the government and do sell mainstream beers along with their homemade brews, they still retain a lot of the rustic charm and lively rhythms that made them such a prominent part of people’s lives during a time when freedom was limited.

 Do beware for safety reasons not to approach all random seals.
-We know that Mr Brown is friendly (although he can get excited and chase you around!) but most seals are not.
+We knew that Mr Brown was friendly (although he did get excited and chase you around!) but most seals are not.

 7. Go To a Local Cinema